unvariance/collector/issue-259.md

 - Hardware path:
   - Ensure containerd+NRI are installed on EC2.
 Deploy the `nri-resctrl-plugin` binary with `cleanup_on_start=true` and a unique `group_prefix`.
   - Preexisting test: launch a pod/container before plugin start, then start plugin and observe `AddOrUpdate` and group assignment by inspecting `/sys/fs/resctrl/<prefix>.../tasks`.
-  - Post-start add test: create a new container; verify assignment and improved counts.
+  - Post-start add container: create a new container; verify assignment and improved counts.
+Also add an ephemeral container via `kubectl debug` to a running pod and verify coverage and reconciliation.
+  - Post-start add Pod: create a new Pod after plugin start and verify group creation and task assignment (expect `RUN_POD_SANDBOX` then `CREATE_CONTAINER`).
   - Exhaustion test: pre-create many monitoring groups with a separate prefix until ENOSPC; verify `group_state = Failed`.
 Then delete one helper group and call `retry_group_creation` or `retry_all_once`; verify transition to `Exists(path)` and task assignment.
   - Keep prefixes distinct so startup cleanup doesn’t remove the exhaustion helpers.
   - Emit structured logs/metrics for precise assertions.